Texas Gov. Abbott sends miles of cars along border to deter migrants

 The latest crisis at the border has marked a new inflection point for the Biden administration’s struggles with immigration policy.

-As Biden confronts external attacks from Abbott and other Republicans portraying his policies as weak and ineffective, many immigrant-rights activists have said that Biden has failed to live up to his campaign vows to defend vulnerable foreigners seeking a better life in the United States.
+As Biden confronts external attacks from Abbott and other Republicans portraying his policies as weak and ineffective, many immigrant rights activists have said that Biden has not lived up to his campaign vows to defend vulnerable foreigners seeking a better life in the United States.

 Biden recently also caused an uproar in his party when he balked at increasing the annual cap on refugees before eventually agreeing to do so, after growing backlash from angry Democrats.